chandrahaas1563/Niriksh/README.md

 An **Edge-AI–ready deep learning system** for **automatic detection and classification of semiconductor wafer and die defects**.
 This project was developed for a hackathon and focuses on **high-accuracy, efficient inference** using **MobileNetV3** and export to **ONNX** for deployment.

-All training and experimentation were performed on **Google Colab using an NVIDIA T4 GPU**.

 ---

 ## 📌 Problem Statement